 Khaali-pili– For no reason.
 Like, khaali pili dimag ka dahi mat kar – don’t irritate/disturb me for no reason.

 Chapti- A miniature (small bottle) of alcoholic beverage.

-and this sentences which mumbaikar use in their day-to-days life-
+and this sentences which Mumbaikar use in their day-to-day life-

 Aaichya gaavat – LOL, I don’t know how to translate this one, if anyone would like to explain, please comment below. 😀